 EPA Recommended Visibility Projection Approach Without Fire Impacts (EPAwoF)

 Based on the discussion above, both the 2014v2 and RepBase current year simulations using, respectively, the2014 actual and RepBase fires, can have fire impacts on 2014 IMPROVE MID that would result in biased RRFs and the EPA recommended visibility projection approach underestimating visibility improvements in 2028.
 Thus, our first alternative 2028 visibility projection approach, which can be used for both the RepBase/2028OTBa and 2014v2/2028OTBb paired CAMx simulations, would develop RRFs based the 2014 IMPROVE MID the same as in the EPA approach, only not using days in which the modeled impacts are obviously influenced by fires.
 So in the CANY1 example given in Figure 3 above, the Modified EPA projection approach would give the same 2028 visibility projection as the EPA recommended approach as there are no obvious fire impacts.
-In the LAVO1 example in the bottom panel of Figure 4, the Modified EPA and EPA approaches would given different 2028 visibility projections as the 2014v2/2028OTBb and RepBase/2028OTBa have obvious fire impacts on, respectively, August 3, and 24, that would not be include in the RRFs based on the 2014 IMPROVE MID.
+In the LAVO1 example in the bottom panel of Figure 4, the Modified EPA and EPA approaches would give different 2028 visibility projections as the 2014v2/2028OTBb and RepBase/2028OTBa have obvious fire impacts on, respectively, August 3, and 24, that would not be include in the RRFs based on the 2014 IMPROVE MID.
 “Obvious” fire impacts might be identified using criteria similar to those in the EPA statistical approach for identifying MID in the observed data.

 Modeled MID Visibility Projection Approach